Sharks: 100 million deaths

 Insipid bugs or exceptional beings?
 Discover the exhibition Exceptional beings.
 When science rivals fiction to find answer to these questions.

-NORTHERN GANNET: ST. LAWRENCE SENTRIES
+NORTHERN GANNET: SENTINEL OF THE MARINE ST. LAWRENCE

 This exhibiton presents the food chain as well as the subtle balance between fish and the iconic Northern Gannet bird.
 The Birds and the Sea virtual observation station highlights the diversity of species, the marine habitat and the behavior of these seabirds.
 Using augmented reality, take a glimpse at four emblematic species living in the Gaspé Peninsula.

 Smarter Seafood Exhibit

 Smarter Seafood is an eco-guide for consumers, advising on the choice of local fish and seafood, and certification for restaurants and fish markets.
 This exhibition allows you to learn about sustainable fisheries, the species valued by Smarter Seafood and give you ideas for cooking them.